Skye-XD/desktop-icons-ng/README.md

 - Widgets support preferences via `widget.json` `prefs` paths (any subdirectory) and per-instance config (overwrites on save).
 - As with any web content, widgets carry the same security considerations as a web page; read the security sections in the widget docs for details.
 - The widget runtime is initialized lazily: if no widgets are enabled or instantiated, no WebKit processes are started, no additional resources are used, and there is no added attack surface beyond normal DING operation.
+- The new web-widget layer can optionally launch helper backends defined per widget via `widget.json`. `HtmlWidgetHostWithBackend` spawns those commands directly from the widget bundle and exchanges newline-delimited JSON so widgets can render data produced by applications written in any language.
+This gives widget authors the power to integrate local system information or custom services well beyond what WebKit alone can access, so treat backend-enabled widgets like local applications and install only from trusted sources.
 - Documentation: [Desktop_Widgets.md](Desktop_Widgets.md), [Widget_API.md](widgets/Widget_API.md), [Widget_CSP_Profiles.md](Widget_CSP_Profiles.md).
 An optional shared stylesheet `widgets/ding-widget.css` is covered in [Widget_API.md](widgets/Widget_API.md#optional-helper-stylesheet-ding-widgetcss).

 ## Security